Freight Shipping from Philadelphia to Phoenix

 How much does it cost to ship freight from Philadelphia to Phoenix?

-Full truckload (FTL) rates from Philadelphia, PA to Phoenix, AZ currently range from $5,807-$7,158 for a standard dry van load over the 2,701-mile route.
+Full truckload (FTL) rates from Philadelphia, PA to Phoenix, AZ currently range $5,807-$7,158 (roughly $2.15-$2.66 per mile over 2,701 miles).
 LTL shipments typically cost $1,686-$2,696 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Philadelphia to Phoenix?